matteo-filippini/bananapi/README.md

 # bananapi

+The aim is getting google coral M.2 working on banana pi M4

 To install drivers for google coral M.2 ideally we can proceed in two ways: compiling the driver as module directly on banana pi through dkms or cross compiling the whole kernel configuring the driver as module.
-Actually both are not working.
+Actually both are not working, see ERRORS section below.

 Get the ubuntu server 16.04 image to burn on SD:
 *https://drive.google.com/open?id=1G4915FPOU4pDzbI0TCFH8wWXUGmNdlkF* to upload the image on SD card (at least 8GB) the bpi-tools can be used *curl -sL https://github.com/BPI-SINOVOIP/bpi-tools/raw/master/bpi-tools | sudo -E bash -* then the command is: *sudo bpi-copy <xxxxx.img.zip> <device path ie /dev/sdb>*